PPJQ/Spotify-Songs/README.md

 # Introduction

 For this project, we're going to make a Power BI dashboard.
 The dashboard will show the most popular songs on Spotify in each country.
 To develop this project, we're going to upload the dataset to a PostgreSQL database.
-We'll also use this notebook to preview the data and detect any issues, and then clean the table..
-After the data is cleaned, we will connect the database to Power BI to create the dashboard.

 ## Data Description